Seaver College Summer Opportunities for Advanced Research (SOAR) Award Program

-SOAR funds Seaver College undergraduates to conduct research full-time for six weeks during summer 2020 (Monday, May 17 - Friday, June 25, 2021) under the guidance and mentorship of a Seaver College faculty member, and the opportunity to live on-campus while the research is conducted.
+SOAR funds Seaver College undergraduates to conduct research full-time for six weeks during summer 2023 (Monday, May 15 - Friday, June 23, 2023) under the guidance and mentorship of a Seaver College faculty member, and the opportunity to live on-campus while the research is conducted.
 It is expected that students selected for the award will be engaged full-time on the research project during the research period.
-In addition to working on their designated research project, students will be required to attend weekly lunch seminars for research students and faculty, present their findings at the LMU Undergraduate Symposium and an academic conference in the following academic year.
+In addition to working on their designated research project, students will be required to attend several program events and present their findings at the LMU Undergraduate Symposium and an academic conference in the following academic year.

 Each Spring, there is a process for Seaver College full-time faculty members to apply for the Summer Opportunities for Advanced Research (SOAR) Award.
 As part of the application, the Seaver College faculty member proposes a research project & nominates up to 2 undergraduates for the program using the application and submitting before the stated deadline.
 Ideally, student researchers will be rising Juniors or Seniors who are currently working on a research project with the nominating faculty member or a student who has prior research experience.
 Students who have previously participated in SOAR are not eligible to participate a second time.

 Seaver College is particularly grateful to donors who have established endowed funds to support SOAR in perpetuity:

 The Drollinger Family Charitable Foundation, Karen Drollinger Dial, President; former LMU Trustee